Wuling Sunshine: Third generation

 The third generation of the Sunshine is known as the Wuling Zhiguang EV was introduced in late December 2024 with sales beginning in February 2025.
 It is fully battery electric and is based on a stretched version of the Hongguang Mini EV's platform, which it shares front and rear track dimensions with.
 Compared to the previous generation Zhiguang, it has a 100 mm longer wheelbase while being 125 mm shorter overall, and it is 20 mm shorter and 70 mm wider.

 The exterior has a boxy profile similar to a kei car, though it is 50 mm too wide and 285 mm too long to qualify.
 The front features a charging port underneath the Wuling badge, a grille-less design apart from a small lower air intake, and features air curtain vents at the corners.
 It has rear sliding doors which provide an opening of 20 mm, is equipped with 13-inch wheels, and comes with roof rails.
 The tailgate opens vertically to 90°, and the 527 L rear cargo area has a loading height of 569 mm, and can expand to 1117 L with the rear seats folded.

 The interior is very basic and is available in a single four-seater configuration.
 The dashboard is very simple and includes a 4.2-inch digital instrument cluster, a basic radio, and a three HVAC control dials.
 It also has a 4-way manually adjustable driver's seat with black upholstery, a rotary shifter and a manual parking brake.
 It has 20 M6-threaded screw mounting holes throughout the interior for mounting accessories, such as smartphone holders, cupholders and folding tables on the dashboard, and storage compartments and racks in the rear cabin.
 The rear seats and front passenger seat can be folded flat.

 A new trim level called the Progressive edition became available on 23 July 2025, and features a larger battery for of range, a larger 7-inch digital instrument cluster, LED headlights, and a 6-way adjustable manual driver's seat upholstered in Cool Grey.

 Powertrain

 The Zhiguang EV is only available with a battery-electric powertrain.
 It is only available in rear-wheel drive with a 40 hp rear motor, giving it a top speed of 100 km/h.
-It was initially available with a 17.7 kWh LFP battery pack supplied by Gotion providing CLTC range of 201 km, with a 30.6 kWh Sunwoda-supplied pack providing 305 km of range becoming available later.
-It is capable of charging from 3-80% in 35 minutes, and can output 3.3 kW in V2L applications.
+It was initially available with a 17.7 kWh LFP battery pack supplied by Gotion providing CLTC range of 201 km, with a 30.6 kWh Sunwoda-supplied pack weighing 245 kg providing 305 km of range becoming available later.
+It is capable of charging from 30–80% in 35 minutes, and can output 3.3 kW in V2L applications.

 A version compatible with CATL's Choco-SEB swappable battery pack network is expected in the future, which will use a 42 kWh pack.